New Circuits for Visiting Machu Picchu

 Available all Day Long

-From that point, you will go to the Ceremonial Fountains and then continue south to enter the Temple of the Sun.
-If you continue you will get to know the Casa del Inka and then continue ascending the steps of the fountains.
+The next place you will go to is the Ceremonial Fountains before continuing south to enter the Temple of the Sun.
+If you continue, you will get to visit the Casa del Inka and before climbing the steps to the fountains.
 From this point, the circuit takes the same route as circuit 1.

 Ticket Machu Picchu Mountain Hike!